Wytamma/write-the/README.md

 - OpenAI API key

 ## Usage
-To use Write-The, run the following commands:
+To use `write-the`, run the following commands:

 ### Docs:
 ```bash